Pickleball’s Growth in 2023

 What is pickleball?

-Pickleball, at its core, is a fun and exciting indoor/outdoor sport that combines elements of Tennis, Badminton, and Ping Pong.
-The game is played on a court the size of a Badminton court, with a low net similar to Tennis, and with what looks like an oversized ping pong paddle and a wiffle ball.
+Pickleball, at its core, is a fun and exciting sport that combines elements of tennis, badminton, and ping pong.
+The game is played on a court the same size as a badminton court, with a low net similar to those used for tennis, and with what looks like an oversized ping pong paddle and a wiffle ball.